-The most notable Utah deer hunting unit is the Henry Mountains.
+One of the most notable Utah deer hunting units is the Henry Mountains.

-Because of conservative harvest, excellent habitat, recent burns and intensive management, the Henrys stands atop the list of trophy mule deer units in Utah.
+Because of conservative harvest, excellent habitat, recent burns and intensive management, the Henrys has produced some great deer.
 We have been very fortunate to have guided many hunters to some great bucks on the Henrys over the past several years.
 We've been able to harvest typical bucks from 202" to non-typicals scoring 245" and everything in between.
 We appreciate our hunters, who by hiring us to assist them on their hunts, have allowed us to spend hundreds of days on the Henrys searching for bucks worthy of a Henry Mountains tag.
 We enjoy every minute of it.
 We make it a personal challenge to find the best bucks alive on the Henry Mountains and stick with them until season arrives.